 This Shabbat, January 15, Jews around the world will turn to the Book of Exodus chapters 13:17 through 17 in the weekly cycle of Torah study.
 These chapters mark an inflection point.
 Pharaoh releases the enslaved Israelites; they cross the Sea of Reeds and begin a journey toward Mt.
 Sinai and the land of Israel.
-While the Torah portion is known as B’Shalach – “when he (Pharaoh) sent,” setting the scene for what follows – the shabbat is commonly known as Shabbat Shirah, the Sabbath of Song.
+While the Torah portion is known as B’Shalach – “he (Pharaoh) sent,” setting the scene for what follows – the shabbat is commonly known as Shabbat Shirah, the Sabbath of Song.

 Famously, when Moses and the people Israel reach the other side of the sea – and are witness to their pursuers, stuck in the mud, destroyed in their attempt to retrieve their recently liberated slaves – they sing a song of praise and thanksgiving; hence, the name “Sabbath of Song.”
 The haftarah -- the prophetic selection read on this particular shabbat – is taken from the Book of Judges.
 Its highlight is the song of the prophetess Deborah who, together with Barak son of Avinoam, led the Israelites in battle against an oppressor, generations later.
 Upon emerging victorious, they, too, sang a song of praise and thanksgiving.